nasa-jpl/Pulse/README.md

 4.
      Q: Are you planning on making a version 2?

      A: We Are.
-Functionality for Pulse Version 2: Printed Circuit Board (PCB) holding all electronics.
+Functionality for Pulse Version 2 will have a Printed Circuit Board (PCB) holding all electronics.
 Standard form factor of PCB with infrared (IR) sensor and switch having standard alignment to pendant case

 ### Acknowledgements